Too Hot to Handle (TV series): Background

-The show was created by Laura Gibson and developed by Charlie Bennett, citing Seinfeld episode, "The Contest" as their inspiration for the premise of Too Hot to Handle.
+The show was created by Laura Gibson and developed by Charlie Bennett, citing the Seinfeld episode, "The Contest" as their inspiration for the premise of Too Hot to Handle.
 Laura Gibson, creative director of Fremantle-owned production company Talkback, which produced the eight-part series, told Deadline Hollywood that she had been working to produce a dating show since 2016.

 Viki Kolar and Jonno Richards, executive producers for Too Hot to Handle, said they found inspiration for the virtual character from artificial intelligence and virtual assistants, especially in video surveillance.
 Viki Kolar stated, "[A.I.] is literally everywhere around us.
 It's kind of governing us, it's taking over," in an interview with Glamour.

 Development

 On 5 May 2019, Netflix Studios, LLC applied to trademark the phrase "Too Hot to Handle" for all educational, training, entertainment, sporting, and cultural purposes.
 The application was approved on 24 June 2019, and was extended on 5 March 2020.
 Too Hot to Handle is produced by Fremantle production company Talkback.

-The show, instead of using a human as their host, used a virtual assistant named Lana.
+The show, instead of using a human as its host, used a virtual assistant named Lana.
 Desiree Burch provided voice-over narration, making snarky and comedic remarks towards the contestants.

-During seasons 1-5, Lana remained the only host of Too Hot to Handle.
-In season 6, the usual plot of the show took a turn with the introduction of "Bad Lana" who tempts the cast to act in the exact opposite manner that Lana would.
-In past seasons, the cast of Too Hot to Handle didn't know what show they had signed up for (and had the news announced to them by Lana).
+During seasons 1–5, Lana remained the only host of Too Hot to Handle.
+In season 6, the usual format of the show was altered by the introduction of "Bad Lana" who tempts the cast to act in the exact opposite manner that Lana would.
+In past seasons, the cast of Too Hot to Handle did not know what show they had signed up for (and had the news announced to them by Lana).
 However, in season 6, the cast members knew what show they were on.

 This prompted the introduction of "Bad Lana" to add a twist to how cast members believed their time on the show would go.
 With Bad Lana comes the invention of "Lana's Bunker" in which participants who are thrown out of the villa go to stay for a second chance.